google.com, pub-8762020889038305, DIRECT, f08c47fec0942fa0 Anaemia Skip to main content

 What is Anaemia?

 Anaemia is a common medical condition that affects millions of people worldwide.
-It occurs when the body doesn't have enough healthy red blood cells to carry oxygen to the tissues.
+It occurs when the body does not have enough healthy red blood cells to carry oxygen to the tissues.
 Red blood cells contain a protein called hemoglobin, which binds to oxygen in the lungs and transports it to various parts of the body.
-When the level of hemoglobin is low, the body doesn't receive enough oxygen, leading to symptoms such as weakness, fatigue, and shortness of breath.
+When the level of hemoglobin is low, the body does not receive enough oxygen, leading to symptoms such as weakness, fatigue, and shortness of breath.

-Anaemia can be caused by various factors, including a lack of essential nutrients like iron, vitamin B12, and folic acid.
+Anaemia can be caused by various factors, including a lack of essential nutrients such as iron, vitamin B12, and folic acid.
 These nutrients are crucial for the production of red blood cells, and their deficiency can impair the body's ability to generate an adequate supply.
-In some cases, anaemia may also be a result of an underlying medical condition or chronic disease.
+In some cases, anemia may also be a result of an underlying medical condition or chronic disease.

 Types of Anaemia

-There are several different types of anaemia, each with its own unique characteristics and challenges.
-One of the most common types is iron-deficiency anaemia, which occurs when the body doesn't have enough iron to produce sufficient red blood cells.
+There are several different types of anemia, each with its own unique characteristics and challenges.
+One of the most common types is iron-deficiency anemia, which occurs when the body does not have enough iron to produce sufficient red blood cells.
 This can be caused by a poor diet, blood loss, or an inability to absorb iron properly.

-Another type of anaemia is vitamin deficiency anaemia, which is caused by a lack of essential vitamins like vitamin B12 and folic acid.
+Another type of anemia is vitamin deficiency anemia, which is caused by a lack of essential vitamins like vitamin B12 and folic acid.
 These vitamins are essential for the production of red blood cells, and their deficiency can lead to a decrease in the number of healthy cells.

 Causes of Anaemia